4d/docs/docs/web-studio/web-studio.md

 Some visual properties, such as column size in datatables or grid areas, can be edited directly on the canvas.

+##### Overridden properties

-When you edit CSS using the properties panel, it overrides the CSS defined for the component.
+When you edit CSS using the properties panel, it overrides the CSS defined for the component (default styles and CSS classes applied).
 Overriden properties have a blue dot in front of them.

 #### Example